CodeOfArdonia/SongsOfWar/README.md

 All official textures from SQM (weapons&entities&sounds) are freely to use since they are already in public. **But all other stuff are All Right Reserved**.

 You can freely use this mod in your modpack if you credit us somewhere.
+Distributing outside cf&mr need extra permission.

-## Any Questions?
+## Questions & Official Server?

 Join our Discord: https://discord.gg/NDzz2upqAk